ToraKaji/Motorcycle-Remote-Control/Media/README.md

 ## Here I will be posting any photos or short vidoes that github allows me to post.
-Photos and videos may be cluttered for a bit until I find an efficeint way of organizing and presenting them.
+Photos and videos may be cluttered for a bit until I find an efficient way of organizing and presenting them.
 Feel free to browse.